Back to Home

 What We Built

 Tax Documents screen with educational framing.
 Explains what each document means and when you'd need it.
-Users shouldn't have to Google "what is a 1099-B."

 Two document options.
-1099-B (PDF) for the 80% who want simple.
-Gain/Loss Summary (CSV) for the 20% who want control.
+1099-B (PDF) for most users.
+Gain/Loss Summary (CSV) for users who want the raw data.

 W-9 collection flow integrated via TaxBit's SDK, with pre-filled user data from Fold accounts.

 Conditional entry points.
 Users who hadn't submitted W-9s saw one flow; users who had saw another; users who weren't eligible saw nothing.
-Necessary for compliance; users needed "ample time" to access documents.

 What I Learned